neuppl/dappl/README.md

 ## "Kicking the tires"

-If replicating the experiments fully is infeasible, run the "kick the tires" scripts, which replicates a small fraction of the Bayesian network experiments in Section 6.1 of the paper.
+The "kick the tires" scripts replicates a small fraction of the Bayesian network experiments in Section 6.1 of the paper.
 To do this, run

   ```